mquan/thoughts/minimal-viable-fixture-a-strategy-for-using-factorybot-effectively.md

 user_id { 1 }
 ```

 These implementations are made possible because the Employee model validates presence of the `user_id` (or missing it altogether) instead of simply requiring the `user` association.
-This design choice implies that you cannot create both user and employee in the same transaction.
-Furthermore, your employee records can continue operate with invalid user references even when they're removed.
+This design choice implies that you cannot create both user and employee as an atomic action, user must come first to provide a user_id that's required by Employee.
+Furthermore, your employee records can continue operate with invalid user references even when the associated users are removed.
 In this case we should be using the user factory to ensure there's a valid associated user in your test setup.

 ```ruby
 association :user